aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/import-images-psd-layers/_index.md

 ## Prerequisites
 Before we jump into the fun stuff, let’s make sure you’re ready to roll!
 Here’s what you need:

 - Java Development Kit (JDK): Ensure you have JDK installed on your machine.
-You can download the latest version from the [Oracle website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+You can download the latest version from the [Oracle JDK download page](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
 - Aspose.PSD for Java: You need the Aspose.PSD library.
-You can download it from the [release link](https://releases.aspose.com/psd/java/).
+You can download it from the [Aspose.PSD for Java download](https://releases.aspose.com/psd/java/).
 This library is essential as it provides all the necessary functionalities to manipulate PSD files.
 - IDE: A good Integrated Development Environment (like IntelliJ IDEA or Eclipse) will simplify coding and debugging.
 - Basic Java Knowledge: Familiarity with basic Java concepts will help you follow along easily.